DataDog/documentation/content/en/account_management/billing/apm_distributed_tracing.md

 | Indexed Spans | 20 million | 1 million included with 1 APM host. $1.70 per million for additional 19 million Indexed Spans | 19 * $1.70   | $32.30               |
 | Total          |            |                                                                                                | $31 + $32.30 | **$63.30 per month** |

-### Case 4: Dynamic Scaling Hosts, Containers, Fargate and no Indexed Spans
+### Dynamic scaling hosts, containers, Fargate, and no indexed spans

 App 1 running on 20-40 containers which are deployed on 4-8 host instances, app 2 running on 10-30 Fargate tasks and you're not using App Analytics.
 Assuming, the 99th percentile usage of EC2 instances is 7, and average of Fargate Tasks over the month is 28.